Evm7/coryphaena_detection/README.md

-# Detection and Segmentation of Dolphinfish in auction boxes
+# Detection and Segmentation of coryphaena in auction boxes
 A reduced version of the scripts used in the work (ref article), is available to train, test and use over different dataset.
 All the dataset is stored in folder dataset.

 THIS BRANCH HAS BEEN DEVELOPED BY THE USER [ESTEVE VALLS MASCARO](https://github.com/Evm7) 💻

-## Goal:

 ## Pre-requisites